Ultimate packing lists

 Freecamping by Djupvatnet, north of Geiranger, Norway

 To start hiking and camping might seem confusing and difficult.
 And we would say, in the beginning it is!
 You need a lot of equipment that you might not already have nor know how it works or what the purpose is.
 Like a tent, sleeping bag, trangia kitchen, hiking boots and so on.
-On the other hand, when you have all the stuff you need they will probably last for the rest of your life.
+On the other hand, once you have all the stuff you need they will probably last for the rest of your life.
 At least if you decide to buy good quality from the beginning.

 What to wear when you go on a day hike?

 What shoes to choose when hiking?

 This is probably one of the most common questions asked.
 For a good reason!
 Do I need to buy and wear heavy hiking boots?
 Why does not my comfy running shoes work just fine?
 Read more about which shoes to choose here.

 Freecamping by Trolltunga, Norway